bulva2/skyrama-private-server/README.md

 You will need a browser that supports Flash (and Flash Player itself) to run the game.
 Alternatively, you can try checking out this [Pre-Bundled Firefox with Flash Player](https://www.reddit.com/r/flash/comments/kwdwci/simple_solution_to_use_flash_after_january_12_2021/)

 ## Known issues
+- Some quest progress won't save
+- Rare race condition where to_location_id is null
 - Leaving the tutorial early causes bugs.
 - Lucky luggages pop up each time, even when there are no free spins.
 - Inconsistent int usage in JSON data.
 Might cause issues later on when we switch to the database